Bird vision

 Vision is the most important sense for birds, since good eyesight is essential for safe flight.
 Birds have a number of adaptations which give visual acuity superior to that of other vertebrate groups; a pigeon has been described as "two eyes with wings".
-Birds are theropod dinosaurs, and the avian eye resembles that of other reptiles, with ciliary muscles that can change the shape of the lens rapidly and to a greater extent than in the mammals.
+Birds are theropods, and the avian eye resembles that of other sauropsids, with ciliary muscles that can change the shape of the lens rapidly and to a greater extent than in the mammals.
 Birds have the largest eyes relative to their size in the animal kingdom, and movement is consequently limited within the eye's bony socket.
 In addition to the two eyelids usually found in vertebrates, bird's eyes are protected by a third transparent movable membrane.
 The eye's internal anatomy is similar to that of other vertebrates, but has a structure, the pecten oculi, unique to birds.

 Some bird groups have specific modifications to their visual system linked to their way of life.
 Birds of prey have a very high density of receptors and other adaptations that maximise visual acuity.
 The placement of their eyes gives them good binocular vision enabling accurate judgement of distances.
 Nocturnal species have tubular eyes, low numbers of colour detectors, but a high density of rod cells which function well in poor light.
 Terns, gulls, and albatrosses are among the seabirds that have red or yellow oil droplets in the colour receptors to improve distance vision especially in hazy conditions.